VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ### Creating a boilerplate `run_star_extras.f90`

-{{< callout type="info" >}}
+> [!NOTE]
-We'll be opening and editing files a lot for the rest of this tutorial.
+> We'll be opening and editing files a lot for the rest of this tutorial.
 For simplicity, I'm assuming you're using VS Code and its associated `code` command to open and edit files.
 But if you're using, say, Emacs, you can substitute `code` with `emacs` (or whatever command you use to open files in your text editor of choice).
-{{</ callout >}}

 **Task 2.1:** Open the file `run_star_extras.f90` in your favorite text editor.
 You can change into the `src` directory and then open the file (e.g. `cd src && code run_star_extras.f90`, but remember to `cd ..` to return to the work directory when you are done with the `src` directory) or open it directly (e.g. `code src/run_star_extras.f90`) You should see a file that looks like this: